dOrgTech/hive-explorer/README.md

     * Once you run `yarn start:dev` to start querying by block range you can stop the sync and it will restart where it left off
     * You can modify the `QUERY_BLOCK_RANGE_SIZE` to be higher or lower and tweak the speed of your sync...
 For now it's 1000 blocks per query, but that can be modified

+### Accessing the SQLite database

+Okay, so you have the *huge* corpus of data (18gb).
+Now what?
+A SQLite databsae works just like a normal SQL database (same way of querying, with a few quirks at the margins) except instead of pointing to a remote address, you point it to a **file** instead when querying.
+You can check [this link](https://towardsdatascience.com/10-best-sql-editor-tools-in-the-market-126acd64ba06) to find some good tools for querying / editing SQL, all of which *should* have SQLite support.
+I personally use [SQLite Studio](https://sqlitestudio.pl/).

 ## Dev Environment

 ### Package Installation